 - Strengthened ties between ASEAN universities and increasing opportunities for EU-ASEAN university partnerships.

 HOW WILL IT BE MANAGED?

-A Programme Management Office ( PMO) will be based in Jakarta, within the ASEAN Secretariat.
-The PMO will coordinate the timely preparation and coordination of all general meetings and reporting.
+The SHARE Programme Management Office (PMO) is based in Jakarta, within the ASEAN Secretariat.
+The PMO coordinates the timely preparation and coordination of all general meetings and reporting.